 Paul D. Clement of Bancroft, PLLC presented the oral argument before the U.S. Supreme Court for the Little Sisters.
 Noel J. Francisco of Jones Day LLP also presented arguments on behalf of several ministries.
-The Little Sisters of the Poor are represented by the Becket Fund for Religious Liberty, Locke Lord LLP, and Professor Kevin Walsh of the University of Richmond Law School.
+The Little Sisters of the Poor are represented by Becket, Locke Lord LLP, and Professor Kevin Walsh of the University of Richmond Law School.
 Robert Muise of American Freedom Law Center represents plaintiff Priests for Life.
 David Cortman of Alliance Defending Freedom represents several different religious ministries.
 A decision from the Supreme Court can be expected in June.

 For more information or to arrange an interview with a Becket attorney, please contact Melinda Skea at firstname.lastname@example.org or 202.349.7224.
 Interviews can be arranged in English, Chinese, French, German, Portuguese, Russian, and Spanish.